Incorporate these habits into your routine and see how your results at the gym increase

 You need at least one goal to go to the gym.

-Be it improving your appearance, your health, gaining strength or competing.
+Whether it’s improving your appearance, your health, gaining strength or competing.

-What is your goal?
+What is your objective?

 6# Dedication (real)

-A little like consistency, but not quite.
+A little like consistency, but not completely.

-7# People (right)
+7# (right) people

 Finally, people.